nikhil-dewangan/new1-demo/README.md

   //
   // In PROD (or in packages without access to React internals),
   // they are left as they are instead.

+  # Powershell

+  we use different command in powershell.